-If sound spectrograms (sonograms) are desired, use the actual tracing if it is sharp, clear, and relatively short.
+For sound spectrograms (sonograms), use the actual tracing if it is sharp, clear, and relatively short.
 If intensity differences are not important, submit a high-contrast photograph of the lettered sonogram.
 If the graph is long, faint, or blurred, make a pen-and-ink tracing if possible.